 Columbia University's Summer Ecosystem Experiences for Undergraduates (SEE-U) program is offered by the Earth Institute Center for Environmental Sustainability (EICES).
-These five-week, six-point summer programs fulfill two GS Core Curriculum Science Requirements.
+These five-week, six-point summer programs fulfill two core science requirements.

 The SEE-U program is designed for non-science majors, as well as undergraduate students beginning scientific degree programs.
 There are no course prerequisites required to enroll and no prior knowledge is needed of the topics, techniques, or computer programs used.
 All course instruction is in English.